-The data controller is Brightsolid Online Innovation Limited, a company incorporated in Scotland (Company No. SC161678) (‘Brightsolid’), and the operator of the brightsolid.com website.
+The data controller is Brightsolid Online Technology Ltd, a company incorporated in Scotland (Company No. SC161678) (‘Brightsolid’) and the operator of the brightsolid.com website.

 Due to the type of data we collect and to the nature of our business, we currently have no legal requirement to have a Data Protection Officer (DPO) at Brightsolid.
 However, we are happy to deal with any queries or requests regarding the data we hold about you.
 We can be contacted by email at email@example.com or by post to Brightsolid, Gateway House, Luna Place, Technology Park, Dundee, DD2 1TP.